klerpi/backend-assessment/api-reference.md

 The root of the API is located in `http://localhost:8000/api/v1/`.
 The following endpoints are appended to that URL.

+Many of those routes are paginated.
+This means the responses include a `count`, `next`, `previous` and a `results`.
+The page size is 10 entries.

 ## Authentication (JWT)

 ### POST /token/